 7 Benefits of Action Sports

 Are you ready to mix up your workout routine?
-Try something new, or maybe go back to something you used to enjoy?
+Try something new, or maybe go back to something you used to enjoy.
 While consistent, everyday, ordinary exercise is extremely beneficial to health, other activities and action sports have a lot to offer.
-While some will be more extreme than others, possibly dangerous even, the intensity and fun of it can add a thrill to life, help to conquer fears, and boost self-confidence!
+While some will be more extreme than others, the intensity and fun of it can add a thrill to life, help conquer fears, and promote self-confidence!

 Mountain biking, surfing, snowboarding, rock climbing, skateboarding, rollerblading, parkour, ziplining, bodyboarding, kayaking, cliff jumping, scuba diving, windsurfing, jet-skiing, skydiving, bungee jumping, hang gliding, the crazy and exciting possibilities are endless.

 Of course, you want to know what you are doing before participating in any extreme sport or activity.
 Always pay attention to safety guidelines and get someone to show you the ropes before getting started.

 Although they come with their own risks, action sports provide all kinds of physical and mental health benefits and are valuable for keeping your workout from getting stale.

 A good skill that many action sports teach is staying centered and being fully in the moment.
 The more you practice techniques, the better you will become at staying calm and centered during stressful situations.
 Some of these sports may have a risky side, so hazardous mistakes can follow if you aren’t focused or lose your cool for some reason.
 This is a good skill to carry over to everyday life and can teach you to stay centered in all kinds of circumstances.
 Action sports typically push you to your physical and mental limits, and finding that inner endurance and focus can build a new kind of resilience to bring into your daily life.